PEZ/paste-replaced/README.md

 (I've switched the order of the arguments, because it makes more sense to me, and because the flags are optional.)

 **NB**: Watch for terminology used above.
 A **replacer** is an entry in the **Paste Replace: Paste...** menu, or provided as the argument to the `paste-replaced.paste` command in keyboard shortcuts.
 A **replacer** has **replacements**, that array of regex tuples.

+### Keyboard shortcuts replacers

+A keyboard shortcut replacer (args to `paste-replaced.paste`) can also be a string.
+In this case it will be referring to replacer configured in settings.
+See examples below.

 ## A Paste Clipboard Replaced Example